Job Hunting - there are many places to start your search

 Sometimes employers use labour hire and temp agencies to trial workers before offering permanent employment.
 The downside of temporary work like this is that you don’t have a guarantee of work, and being young might mean older workers with more experience may be selected ahead of you.

-Here are a couple of these agencies:
+Here are three of these agencies:

 There are a growing number of career expo events being held around New Zealand and if you are looking for a start, you owe it to yourself to check an expo out.
 A good example is the “Got a Trade – Got it Made” roadshow sponsored by the New Zealand ITOs.
 At events like these, industries promote themselves as career options and employers give out information about working with their companies and their current vacancies.